ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/_index.md

 draft: true
 minutes_to_complete: 40

-who_is_this_for: Unity developers wanting to analyze performance of their apps on Android devices
+who_is_this_for: Unity developers wanting to analyze the performance of their apps on Android devices

 learning_objectives:
     - Deploy to Android